-The new components hence differ in how they are created: with an app-user (infected by a non-app-user without manual contact tracing) or a non-app-user (without manual contact tracing), and the future evolvement of such components depend on the current number of infectious app-users and non-app-users.
-We hence have two types of to-be-traced components, depending on if it was initiated by an app-user or non-app-user.
-A component starting with a non-app-user increases its size at rate $\beta p$ (only manual tracing works for non-app-users), whereas a component starting with an app-user increases its size at rate $\beta (1-\pi)p+\beta \pi$.

-Next, we give an example in Figure \ref{fig:twotypebrcombine} to illustrate how the two types of components (starting with an app-user or a non-app-user) grow and reproduce.
+The new components hence differ only in how they are created: with an app-user (infected by a non-app-user without manual contact tracing) or a non-app-user (without manual contact tracing), and given the current state, the evolvement of such components does not depend on how they were initiated and is hence the same for both types of components.
+There will be no contact tracing between any of these components, which thus makes them evolve independently, as stipulated for branching processes.
+Here, we give an example in Figure \ref{fig:two_type_br_combine} to illustrate how the two types of components (starting with an app-user or a non-app-user) grow and reproduce.
 We start with case 1, which is the root of the component $C^{(NA)}_{1}$, which generates two new components $C^{(NA)}_{2}$ and $C^{(A)}_{3}$.
 The component $C^{(NA)}_{2}$ is with root 2 as a non-app-user and $C^{(A)}_{3}$ starts with an app-user 3.
 Once individual 1 is diagnosed, the whole component $C^{(NA)}_{1}$ is diagnosed.